ImagineSocial/Imagine-iOS/README.md

 The iOS-App in all its glory!

 Currently, the iOS version is the prototype of the Imagine Network.
 We have all the basic network functionalities, like an endless feed, chat,comments & post interactions.
 The UI is modern and stylish and the performance is very stable.
-You can find the app in the AppStore: https://apps.apple.com/de/app/imagine/id1480679038 (Currently just in German, sorry)
+You can find the app in the AppStore: https://apps.apple.com/de/app/imagine/id1480679038

 # The Network:
 Imagine tries to be a social and entertaining place that encourages a change.
 A lot of open source and decentralized networks have tried it, so will we.
 We do not only focus on the serious parts, but try to find a responsible and fun way to get a new network.